Retirement leads to life-changing adventureDecember 29, 2020

 You can't study leadership without reading about Ernest Shackleton and his ill‐fated trip to Antarctica.
-He was beaten to the South Pole by Roald Amundsen so he decided he would cross the Antarctica continent via the south pole.
+Roald Amundsen beat him to the South Pole, so he decided he would cross the Antarctica continent via the south pole.
 Their ship, Endurance, ended up getting trapped in ice in the Weddell Sea for nine months before the ship was crushed.
 They drug their three lifeboats on the ice for months before launching to Elephant Island.
 Most of his men were trapped on Elephant Island during winter for several months.
 Winters there are usually ‐70 F with gale force winds.
 All in all, they were gone two years without losing a single man.

 The three‐week expedition I took followed Shackleton and his men's journey.
-I kayaked in the Weddell Sea, slept in a tent on Antarctica for a few days and saw incredible wildlife and natural beauty.
+I kayaked in the Weddell Sea, slept in a tent on Antarctica for a few days, and saw incredible wildlife and natural beauty.
 We drank a shot of whiskey for Shackleton at his grave in South Georgia.
 I was standing on the ship looking at the small spit of land his men stayed at on Elephant Island for months, enduring the brutal conditions.
-I was in a modern parka with several layers of insulation and feeling so cold — and for us it was only 10 F with a steady wind — I couldn't imagine how they survived the obstacles, both physical and mental.
+I was in a modern parka with several layers of insulation and feeling so cold — and for us, it was only 10 F with a steady wind — I couldn't imagine how they survived the physical and mental obstacles.

 What other highlights stood out from the trip?

 The entire experience was amazing.
 Each day there was something new to experience.
 On day three, in the Drake Passage, our ship was surrounded by a super pod of Orcas.